Medical Billing and Coding Schools in Indiana

 - Website: www.crh.org

-Columbus Regional has 1,625 employees in a 225-bed facility providing treatments for cancer, heart conditions, chest pain, strokes, and many other issues.
-Columbus Regional has been ranked as one of the best places to work in Indiana by the Indiana Chamber of Commerce for six years in a row, the hospital’s website reports.
+Columbus Regional has 2,100 employees in a 225-bed facility providing treatments for cancer, heart conditions, chest pain, strokes, and many other issues.
+Columbus Regional has been nationally recognized for its healthcare services, winning the American Hospital Association’s Quest for Quality Prize, the highest honor in the hospital industry.
 Benefits at CRH include 403b plans, elderly care, health, vision and dental insurance, and tuition reimbursement.

 Top Cities in Indiana for Medical Billing and Coding Careers